gsel9/crn-synth/crnsynth2/README.md

   - similarity/ - computing the statistical similarity of the synthetic data
 - generators/ - custom generators that can be used alongside third-party generators
 - process/ - functions to process the original and synthetic data
+- visuals/ - functions to visualize the original and synthetic data

 All code in this library is dataset-agnostic.
 When applying it to a particular dataset and use case, you inherit all functionality from this library to define your own pipeline and run a set of experiments.
 An example on the adult dataset is provided in the examples/ folder